 If any skin gets red, then a natural soothing balm can be applied.
 Also remember, an assistant can help so the bunny does not freak out and hurt themself.

 If a bath seems to be something you need to do often, it may be a symptom of an illness.
-So, in the end, get a veterinarian’s opinion and always try to understand your rabbit.
+So, in the end, get a veterinarian’s opinion and always try to understand your rabbit health.

 Rabbits are really good at keeping themselves clean.
 In addition, they have natural oils on their skin that are essential to good fur health, and too many baths will strip them of that healthy skin oil.

-But when it’s necessary to give your cute little pet bunny a bath, be patient and vigil in making sure that your rabbit stays calm and doesn’t get too cold or hot.
+But when it’s necessary to give your cute little pet bunny a bath, be patient and vigilant in making sure that your rabbit stays calm and doesn’t get too cold or hot.

 ~Your friends at RabbitPros.com!